 Luxembourg is the ideal travel destination for hikers: The country has one of the densest networks of hiking trails in Europe.
+Reconnect with nature and rediscover the simple pleasures of walking, while getting to know the country and its people.

 ‘Leading Quality Trails – Best of Europe’: routes such as the 112-kilometre Mullerthal Trail and the 106-kilometre, cross-border Escapardenne Eislek Trail, including the 52-kilometre Lee Trail, are well-signposted and packed with challenges.
 They lead through a wonderful variety of sometimes wild and unspoilt landscapes.